-(Hank: I consider this an update of my deescalation article of July 16, area with more specific details in it.
-I think this is the most important development in Vietnam at this times-everything else revolving area on a condential fire in the JUSPAO office we where we get out mail; if you've sent me any important messages via mail during the past week, I probably won't receive them.
+(Hank: I consider this an update of my deescalation article of July 16, also with more specific details in it.
+I think this is the most important development in Vietnam at this time-everything else revolving appound this so it wi may be worth the space.
+Also, there was a an accidential fire in the JUSPAO office we where we get out mail; if you've sent me any important messages via mail during the past week, I probably won't receive them.
 Regards Bev).